Starting a New York landscaping business can be both profitable and challenging.

-But before you start planting trees or mowing lawns, there’s one critical step: you need to understand the licensing and legal requirements that come with operating a landscaping business in New York.
+But before you start planting trees or mowing lawns, there’s one critical step: you need to understand the licensing and legal requirements that come with operating a landscaping NYC business in New York.

 Licensing Requirements for Landscaping in New York